ibm-cloud-docs/watson-assistant/collect-info.md

 | Green        | lime, olive, forest        |
 {: caption="Options example" caption-side="top"}

-To select an option at run time, users can click an option button or list item, such as *Green*.
+To select an option, customers can click an option button or list item, such as *Green*.
 Or they can type `Green` or one of its synonyms, such as `lime`.

 Synonyms are particularly useful for a response that might be skipped, because they enable the assistant to recognize an option the customer might have already chosen before seeing the list.
 For example, if the customer's original input was `I want to order a large coffee`, a synonym would enable the assistant to recognize `large` as equivalent to the actual size `Grande`.

-You can save your configured options response for reuse in other steps.
+You can save this configuration for reuse in other steps.
 To save a customer response, click the **Save response for reuse** icon.
 For more information about saved customer responses, see [Saving and reusing customer responses](#saved-customer-responses).
 {: tip}

+If you have a very long list of options, such as all the states in the U.S., you can choose to not show options in a list.
+This can be useful to prevent a phone integration from reading a long list of options to the customer.

+To disable the list:

+1. In the options customer response, click the **Settings** icon.

+1. Click the **Present options to the customer in a list** toggle to off.

+#### Dynamic list of options
+{: #customer-response-type-options-dynamic}

+Within the options customer response, you can use the **dynamic** setting to generate the list when you need to ask questions that are potentially different each time and for each customer.
+You need to set up a list variable as the source of the options.
+For more information, see [Dynamic options](/docs/watson-assistant?topic=watson-assistant-dynamic-options).

 ### Confirmation
 {: #customer-response-type-confirmation}